Sushil-Thapa/flask-pymongo-overview/README.md

 ##### Start MongoDB Server

-If you're using Linux, you could use the following to start the server.
+If you're using Linux, you could use the following to start the server if you already haven't.

 ```bash
 sudo service mongod start